jesperberth/automationclass/website/content/lab01/task7/_index.md

 ---
 title: Clone Git Repo
-weight: 60
+weight: 70
 ---

-## Task 6 Clone Git Repository
+## Task 7 Clone Git Repository

-We will run Visual Studio Code from WSL to get the most out of the Ansible plugin

-We need to configure git with a Name and email to track the changes you are making
+We need to configure git and clone the repository on the Student/WSL

-__Note:__ This has to be done on your Student machine

-Open Terminal / WSL (Ubuntu)
+On

 ![student-wsl](/images/student-wsl.png)